Yura52/delu/docs/_sources/learn.rst.txt

-If you just want to "browse" the library and see what it offers, then :ref:`this page <zero>` is a good place to start (Zero, by design, is rather a "toolbox" than a "framework", so you can learn things in almost any order).
+If you just want to "browse" the library and see what it offers, then :ref:`this page <zero>` is a good place to start (Zero, by design, is rather a "toolbox" than a "framework", so you can learn things and start using them in almost any order).

-However, if you want to quickly learn the basics and start using Zero in your research and training pipelines, understanding of
-`this classification task <https://github.com/Yura52/zero/blob/master/examples/mnist.py>`_ is enough.
+However, if you want to quickly learn "the most important" things, then understanding of `this classification task <https://github.com/Yura52/zero/blob/master/examples/mnist.py>`_ is enough.
 To achieve this, you need to walk through some specific parts of Reference paying attention to *explanations* and *examples*, without diving into API details.
 Here